Working with Exponents and Logarithms

 1 / log8 2 = log2 8 = 3

-But you will more often use the Natural Logarithm, so this is worth remembering:
+But we use the Natural Logarithm more often, so this is worth remembering:

 loga x = ln x / ln a